cfengine/documentation/reference/promise-types/packages.markdown

 #### package_patch_command

-**Description**: Command to update to the latest patch release of an installed package
+**Description:** Command to update to the latest patch release of an installed package

 If the package manager supports patching, this command should patch a